silentdiverchris/Archivist/README.md

 You can define different backup jobs, perhaps one to back up everything to everywhere on an automated schedule and/or via a shortcut, one to add new photos and movies to an archive every week, set up desktop shortcuts to fire off backups of specific, frequently changing files like code and documents to fast internal drives, or to a specific volume if it's mounted, or whatever happens to be mapped to F: at the time.

-There is no UI other than the console output, it's driven from a json configuration file and reports to the console, plus optionally to a text log file and/or a SQL table and/or the Windows event log.
+There is no UI other than the console output, it's driven from a single json configuration file 'appsettings.json' and reports to the console, plus optionally to a text log file and/or a SQL table and/or the Windows event log.

 While it can theoretically be compiled for use on Linux or Mac or in a Docker container, it has only been tested or used on native Windows 10.